InnovaXN Kickoff meeting: start of a 5 year doctoral training programme

 The new Horizon 2020 programme cofunded by Marie Skłodowska-Curie COFUND, was officially launched on Friday 14th February 2020.

-“This programme will increase the synergy between large-scale research infrastructures and the R&D needs of the European industry”, explains Jean Susini, ESRF director of research and co-director of the programme.
+“This programme will increase the synergy between large-scale research infrastructures and the R&D needs of the European industry”, explained Jean Susini, ESRF director of research and co-director of the programme as he gave the opening presentation (view the presentation: InnovaXN-kick-off-intro-14022020, 2.5 mb, pdf).

 The subjects of the projects line up with the Horizon Europe challenges and the UNESCO sustainable development goals, including health, environment and sustainable industrial processing, construction, metallurgy, renewable energy, catalysis, new materials for aerospace, food security and agriculture, consumer products.